 While President Trump was favourably disposed to bail out the cruise lines with cheap financing, the fact that cruise companies pay zero income tax meant that Congress did not want to be seen bailing them out using taxpayers’ funds.

-NCL’s net debt level has ballooned from around $6.8 billion at the end of 2019 to $13.3 billion at the end of 2022.
-Meanwhile, earnings at the company have yet to recover from the Covid shock are have been consistently negative since 2020.
-Put the two together – around 2x higher net debt with a loss-making operation – and you have a recipe for disaster.
-It will likely take NCLH several years or more of running at pre-Covid profitability levels to reduce their debt back to their pre-Covid level.
+NCL’s net debt level has ballooned from around $6.8 billion at the end of 2019 to $13.9 billion at the end of 2023.
+While the earnings have started to recover post-Covid, it will likely take NCLH several years or more of running at pre-Covid profitability levels to reduce their debt back to their pre-Covid level.
 This is a very long time!

 Due to Norwegian’s significantly worsened financial position, the shares have also become significantly more volatile.
 The shares easily move 5-10% in one day.
 And while that might not seem like much, it’s important to remember that the shares have declined by 75% since the start of Covid-19.

 For these reasons, you can easily end up losing more on the shares than you will gain in OBCs.